aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-openoffice-odp/_index.md

 description: "Convert ODP to PDF, ODP to PPT, ODP to PPTX, ODP to HTML and other formats with Aspose.Slides."
 ---

-[**Aspose.Slides API**](https://products.aspose.com/slides/net) allows to convert OpenOffice ODP presentation to many types.
-The API to convert ODP to other types is the same as for PowerPoint types.
-You may use the following examples to convert ODP, just changing the source file on the ODP presentation file:
+[**Aspose.Slides API**](https://products.aspose.com/slides/net) allows you to convert OpenOffice ODP presentations to many formats.
+The API used to convert ODP files to other document formats is the same one used for PowerPoint (PPT and PPTX) conversion operations.

+These examples show you how to convert ODP documents to other formats (just change the source ODP file):

 - [Convert ODP to HTML](/slides/net/convert-powerpoint-ppt-and-pptx-to-html/)
 - [Convert ODP to PDF](/slides/net/convert-powerpoint-ppt-and-pptx-to-pdf/)